 A satellite image which shows storms clouds gathering over East Africa on May 15th, 2020.
 Image credit: NWCSAF

 Nowcasting is common in the US, Europe and Asia where it uses data from linked rainfall-radar stations.
 Across Africa, however, there are very few rainfall-radar stations.
 Instead, African SWIFT uses information collected by satellites above Africa.

 Those satellites are run by EUMETSAT, the European Organisation for the Exploitation of Meteorological Satellites.
 The satellite data monitored includes information about storm formation which is fed back to the Chilbolton Observatory in Hampshire where it is processed by software from NWCSAF, a Consortium which develops nowcasting applications for EUMETSAT data - and then uploaded to the African SWIFT website where it can be accessed by forecasters across Africa.

-For further information, please contact David Lewis in the press office at the University of Leeds: email@example.com.
+For further information, please contact David Lewis in the press office: email@example.com.